He required amputation above his left knee after crush accident at work

 “The £1.6 million award to our member is one of the biggest we have achieved in the North East.
 While the headline figure appears large, it has to take into account the scale of the disability, the loss of future earnings, the need for special housing accommodation, the requirement for ongoing care and the provision of prosthetics for the rest of his life.”

-Paul Brown, of Thompsons Solicitors, said: “Our client has been through hell.
+A brain injury solicitor at Thompsons Solicitors, said: “Our client has been through hell.
 Accidents at work of this severity should be a wakeup call to all employers – safety of workers is paramount.

 “We’re here to support Unite members who have experienced any injury at work however serious.
-Our specialist teams are able to provide not only legal representation but also access to medical and other specialists able to help with long term needs in cases like this one.”
+Our specialist teams are able to provide not only legal representation but also access to medical and other specialists able to help with long-term needs in cases like this one.”

 Diagnosed with an industrial disease?
 Receive legal advice and more with Thompsons Solicitors.